 My solution was to create lists.
 I’ve always been a list girl, but now I needed them just to remember the basics!
 Here I’ll share our FREE PRINTABLE baby packing list and baby travel checklist!
 Trust me when I say that you’ll need this for EVERY trip, even the quick ones.
 Inevitably we all forget something, we just have too much to think about!

-This Baby Checklist for Traveling will take the guesswork out of your planning and packing!
-There’s so much more to think about now, so with our essential packing checklist for traveling with a baby, we’ll take you through each of the steps to make sure you don’t forget about a thing.
+We’ve traveled enough with our babies and have used this baby checklist and baby packing list enough to know that it works!
+This “Travel with Baby” Checklist and packing list will take the guesswork out of your planning and packing!
+There’s so much more to think about now, so with my essential packing checklist for traveling with a baby, I’ll take you through each of the steps to make sure you don’t forget about a thing.

-So let’s get started with our Baby Travel Checklist!
+So let’s get started with our Baby Packing List and Baby Travel Checklist!

 Scroll to the bottom for a printable Traveling with Baby – Checklist.